wazuh/wazuh-documentation/source/user-manual/user-administration/ldap.rst

 Authentication is the process of verifying the identity of users or systems to ensure that they provide valid credentials, such as username and password.
 Authorization, on the other hand, is granting access to a user or system based on their identity.
 It retrieves the backend roles for the user and determines what actions they are allowed to perform on the Wazuh dashboard.

 In this section, we outline the required configuration to integrate LDAP with the Wazuh platform.
-The guide assumes you already have an LDAP server or Microsoft Active Directory.
+The guide assumes you already have an LDAP server or Microsoft Entra ID.

 .. topic:: Required parameters